 In an interview, Johnston says his most memorable role was as Commander-in-Chief of the military, a vice-regal function involving leadership and morale boosting for Canadian forces, “and that is something I treasured”.
 He enjoyed being the liaison between Canada and the international community, making more than 50 official international visits, and celebrating Canadian excellence, honouring the vitality and innovation of Canadians by engaging in up to 650 events per year.
 In promoting Canada, he signed letters and certificates (up to 50,000 a year) recognizing Canadian courage, ingenuity and originality, delivered speeches across the country, and handed out the Canadian Sovereign’s Medal for Volunteers, an award given to citizens who make significant unpaid contributions to their communities.
 This was in addition to building and maintaining a trusting relationship between the vice-regal office and the prime minister, and offering the prime minister and cabinet confidential advice and counsel.

-… the vice-regal role at both federal and provincial level involves in-depth diplomacy, hosting heads of state and members of the royal family when necessary, and reaching out to communities across their jurisdictions.
 As one of 43 constitutional monarchies in the world (16 of them under Queen Elizabeth II), Canada enjoys a connection to the monarchy while also possessing its own singular Charter of Rights and Freedoms, and “while the idea of constitutional monarchy around the world might be seen as a bit archaic, there are significant issues of trust in the constitution.
 We have been able to make a thousand years of constitutional history …work in a variety of institutions,” says Johnston.
 “You have stability, a longer-term view and you have a reinforcement of the very fundamental values that make your country special.”

 David Onley, who served as Ontario’s 28th Lieutenant Governor (2007-2014), came to his position from a background in television journalism and was an author and advocate for persons with disability issues.
 Stricken with polio as a child, he required the use of mobility devices throughout his adult life and became a strong promoter of accessibility for the physically challenged.